jharmison-redhat/oc-mirror-e2e/HACKING.md

 ${EDITOR:-vi} example/vars/scenario.yml
 ```

 Inside these files are comments for how to go about filling out the variables.
 Once you've updated everything, save the variables file and you're ready to role.
-It's already `.gitignore`'d
+It's already `.gitignore`'d.

+You'll need AWS credentials available for consumption.
+The run.sh script makes an effort to run the container in a way that AWS variables are passed through appropriately.
+It will bring the entire `~/.aws` directory from your user profile, including the `credentials` file, and export any `AWS_` prefixed variables from your environment.
+This means you can export an access key ID and secret, or a profile name that exists in your AWS credentials file, and the project will consume them to use with the terraform content to build out the environment.
+A new set of credentials is created with slightly lower scoped privilege and used in the installation environment.

 ## Use